dialohq/ipman/README.md

 # IPMan - IPSec Connection Manager for Kubernetes

 IPMan is a Kubernetes operator that simplifies the management of IPSec connections in your cluster.
-It automates the setup and configuration of secure VPN tunnels between your Kubernetes nodes and remote endpoints using StrongSwan.
+It automates the setup and configuration of secure VPN tunnels between your workloads running on Kubernetes and remote endpoints using StrongSwan.

 ## What IPMan Does

-- Creates and manages IPSec VPN connections between Kubernetes nodes and remote endpoints
+- Creates and manages IPSec VPN connections between Kubernetes workloads and remote endpoints
 - Handles routing configuration automatically
 - Provides IP pool management for your workloads
 - Enables secure communication through VPN tunnels